Global Affairs Canada’s funding processes for international assistance

 - If funding is provided, the funding agreement will be a grant or contribution.
 According to the Treasury Board of Canada Secretariat’s Policy on Transfer Payments and Directive on Transfer Payments, grants and contributions cannot provide a profit to the recipient.

-- Request for Proposal
+3. Request for Proposal

-When the department needs to procure goods or services on behalf of an eligible beneficiary of official development assistance (for example, to implement a specific project design), it launches a competitive process by publishing a request for proposal (RFP) on Buy and Sell.gc.ca.
+When the Department needs to procure goods or services on behalf of an eligible beneficiary of official development assistance (for example, to implement a specific project design), it launches a competitive process by publishing a request for proposal (RFP) on Buy and Sell.gc.ca.

-Organizations may submit a bid, following the instructions published in the RFP.
+Applicants may submit a bid, following the instructions published in the RFP.
 There is both a technical evaluation and a financial evaluation of the bids submitted, and a contract is offered to the successful bidder.
 (Under the government’s Contracting Policy, profit is allowed in a contract.)
 If you have any questions about a specific contracting process, please be sure to follow the instructions for questions provided within the RFP.

-- Institutional Support (Long Term)
+4. Institutional Support (Long Term)

-- Institutional Support (Program-Based Approaches)
+5. Institutional Support (Program-Based Approaches)

-The department can provide funding to a sovereign entity (another country’s government).
+The Department can provide funding to a sovereign entity (another country’s government).
 Sometimes Canada’s international assistance is provided through the development agency of another donor country because they are managing the initiative directly or because doing so is the most efficient way of supporting a particular initiative.

-- Department-Initiated (Global Partners)
+6. Department-Initiated (Global Partners)

 A multilateral organization may also submit an unsolicited proposal through this process.

-- Department-Initiated (Civil Society Organizations)
+7. Department-Initiated (Civil Society Organization)

-When we invite CSOs to apply, they receive a formal letter or email.
-We do not guarantee funding until we have accepted the proposal(s) and signed a financial instrument with the organization(s).
-The CSOs we invite to apply may choose to decline or accept the invitation.
-If they accept, the CSOs must each design an initiative and submit a complete application package.
+When the Department invites CSOs to apply, they receive a formal letter of invitation.
+The provision of funding is never guaranteed until the Department has accepted the proposal(s) and signed a financial instrument with the organization(s).
+The invited CSOs may choose to decline or accept the invitation.
+If they accept, the CSOs must each design an initiative and submit a complete application package using the application form provided with the invitation.
+The submitted proposal is then assessed on its own merits.

 Humanitarian assistance